 Attention Deficit Hyperactivity Disorder, or ADHD as it is more commonly referred to, is a brain disorder that results in hyperactive, impulsive behavior and inattention.
 It makes normal functioning a challenge and hampers development.1 The recommended management of ADHD involves both behavior therapy and medication for children who are 6 years and older.2

 In reality, data reveals that only 1 in 3 gets this combination of care.
-Behavior therapy, the first-line treatment suggested for preschoolers, was received by just half the 4 to 5 year olds with ADHD.3 There is a need for early diagnosis and the right line of treatment to enable those with ADHD to integrate and perform better.
+Behavior therapy, the first-line treatment suggested for preschoolers, was received by just half the 4 to 5 year olds with ADHD.3 There is a need for early diagnosis and the

 Types Of ADHD